AndrewRMillar/MagentoCheckModuleUsage/README.md

 ## Overview

+Module in Alpha, not recomended for use yet.
 This Magento 2 CLI module, primary for use in a develop environment, which helps determine whether a specific module is in use within a Magento installation.
 It checks:

 - If the module is enabled.